Emurasoft/emurasoft.github.io/en/howto/search/replacement_expression_syntax.md

 | \\NC | Forces all subsequent substituted characters to converted using [Unicode Normalization Form KC (Compatibility Composition)](../../cmd/edit/unicode_norm_fkc). |
 | \\ND | Forces all subsequent substituted characters to be converted using [Unicode Normalization Form KD (Compatibility Decomposition)](../../cmd/edit/unicode_norm_fkd). |
 | \\E | Turns off previous \\L, \\U, \\F, \\H, \\Nc, \\Nd, \\NC, or \\ND. |
 | \\J | Specifies that JavaScript is used as the expression. \\J must be placed at the beginning of the replacement expression.
 Can be combined with back references.
-Thecell function can also be used in the script.
+The **cell** function can also be used in the script.
 For instance,

 | Replacement Expression | Meaning |
 | --- | --- |